-Here's everything you've been asking us, and everyone else on the internet, about protein.
-If you're a serious lifter or athlete, are chasing muscle gains or weight loss, or are just trying to eat healthier, this is where the conversation starts!
+Here's everything you've been asking us, and everyone else on the internet, about the mightiest of macronutrients.
+If you're a serious lifter or athlete, are chasing gains or weight loss, or are just trying to eat healthier, this is where the conversation starts!

 What Is Protein?

 The body of a 154-pound man contains about 24 pounds of protein.
 Almost half is in the form of skeletal muscle, with another 3-4 pounds in the form of skin and blood.
-Connective tissue and organs make up the rest of the protein.
+Bone and organs make up the rest.

 In nutritional terms, protein is one of the three primary macronutrients our bodies need to survive.
 It is a "macro" nutrient because, like carbohydrates and fats, we consume a significant amount of it and use it for fuel.
 We need a comparatively small amount of vitamins and minerals every day, so they are referred to as "micronutrients."

 Protein is contained in various combinations and quantities in every food we eat—even vegetables.
 Unlike all these other macro and micronutrients, your body can't store it, so you have to get it consistently through the foods you eat, and/or the supplements you take.